marconasuto/films-EDA-project-mod-1/README.md

 Whereas it is possible to come up with recommendations on potential sets of cast to hire for Action, Adventure, Animation and Comedy films, there is not enough data for Horror films.

 ## Example of  a film to produce
+As a final recommendation, we picked the best genre and cast to start with from a profitability point-of-view.
 <img src="images/action producers roi.png">
 <img src="images/action producers profits.png">